Reasons Why Your Boyfriend Is Distant and How to Deal With It

 - Avoidance: He may be acting distant as a form of avoiding a situation that has nothing to do with you.
 Although you are not the cause, he may believe he must avoid you to avoid his problem because you would force him to face it.

 - Fear: Perhaps he has noticed how needy he is becoming and believes this might cause him to lose his independence.
 In this case, he probably likes you so much that it has just dawned on him how much needs you, and this might be to much for him.
 He may also fear the level of your commitment or expectations.

-- Cheating: Yes, it is quite possible that he may be cheating.
+- He's cheating on you: Yes, it is quite possible that he may be cheating.
 However, being distant wouldn't be the only sign of infidelity.
 So fret not, ladies.

 - Reassure him that you trust and believe in him: Give him confidence by letting him know he can handle it.

-- Stay breezy/chilled out/calm when you're together: If he retires to another room, keep things happy and smiley where you're at.
+- Stay breezy/chilled out/calm when you're together: If he retires to another room, keep things happy and smiley.
 After a while, he'll come out to feel the love.
 Positive energy is like a yawn—contagious!

 What to Avoid